prahladyeri/prahladyeri.github.io/_posts/2022-02-03-why-i-think-sponsor-only-github-repos-are-bad-idea.md

 ---
 layout: post
-title: Why I think "Sponsor Only" repositories introduced by Github is a terrible idea
+title: "Why I think "Sponsor Only" repositories introduced by Github is a terrible idea"
 tags: github freedom open-source
 ---